 The Clinical Pathology Core (CPC) plays a crucial role in providing clinical pathology services to clinicians and researchers at the Tulane National Primate Research Center (TNPRC).
 The CPC is vital to the health maintenance of the colony, as well as to essentially every research program at the TNPRC.
 The CPC performs all diagnostic blood, biologic fluid, and microbial culture and sensitivity testing for all research and colony animals housed at the TNPRC.
 This includes performing routine complete blood counts (CBC) and clinical chemistries (up to 29 analytes), and all bacterial and fungal culture and identifications to the species level.
-The CPC also provides several additional diagnostic and research assays as requested, including microprotein, C-reactive protein, clotting and iron binding profiles, and several others if requested.
+The CPC also provides several additional diagnostic and research assays as requested, including microprotein, C-reactive protein, and several others if requested.
 Finally, the CPC provides expert consulting and advice to numerous investigators representing several institutions regarding sample collection, preparation, and stability.
 The CPC also logs and maintains archival records of all these data collected from nonhuman primates (NHP) housed at the TNPRC throughout its history.

 The CPC is staffed by four American Society of Clinical Pathologists (ASCP) certified medical technologists who provide bacteriology, hematology, and clinical chemistry analyses, and advice to clinical and research staff, and to core and affiliate scientists.